vincenttian/dotfiles/README.md

 dotfiles
 ========
-Shoutout to Kevin Gong for his sun, and https://github.com/square/maximum-awesome for the vimrc
+Shoutout to Kevin Gong for his sun and Git stuff, and Square https://github.com/square/maximum-awesome for their vimrc